landonma/Data-Management-Templates-Project/faq.md

 ### Will I find these templates useful if I am not from OSU?

-We have writen these templates as generally as possible so that they are useful to the maximum number of people.
+We have written these templates as generally as possible so that they are useful to the maximum number of people.
 However, the guidance documents have been written with Oregon State University in mind, so that they are especially useful for researchers of that institution.
 If you have suggestions about how to improve the templates or the guidance documents so that they are more broadly useful, please open an issue or send an e-mail to [ResearchDataServices@oregonstate.edu](ResearchDataServices@oregonstate.edu)